OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 |      $OPENNEBULA_IMAGE                                                        |      $OPENNEBULA_IMAGE                                                        |
 +-------------------------------------------------------------------------------+-------------------------------------------------------------------------------+

-Carefully replace following occurrences with
+Carefully replace the following occurrences with

-  - ``2222`` - selected port on host on which OpenNebula's integrated SSH server will be exposed
+  - ``2222`` - selected port on Host on which OpenNebula's integrated SSH server will be exposed
-  - ``one.example.com`` - hostname/IP which will be used by end-users to access Front-end (and SSH)
+  - ``one.example.com`` - hostname/IP which will be used by end-users to access the Front-end (and SSH)
   - ``changeme123`` - custom initial (only) password for OpenNebula user ``oneadmin``
   - ``$OPENNEBULA_IMAGE`` - substitute